captionpoint/CaptionPoint-Server/public/will.md

 God help me, here I go again.
 ---
 ## JOHN:
+Ben, sit…
+--
-Ben—sit—what on earth—?
+what on earth…?
 ---
 ## BEN:
-I started your lines—some tepid praise, some “good man, good words, hey nonny nonny.”
+I started your lines, some tepid praise…
+---
+## BEN:
+Some “good man,
+--
+good words,
+--
+hey nonny nonny.”
+---
+## BEN:
 Then I said, let me read a play or two to remind myself.
+---
+## BEN:
 I set out at midnight, dragged Crane from bed.
-“Show me Shakespeare!”.
 ---
+## BEN:
+“Show me Shakespeare!”
+---
+## BEN:
 And I read everything.
+---
+## BEN:
 That man.
-*Hamlet*, *Lear*, *Romeoand What’s-Her-Name*.
+---
+## BEN:
+*Hamlet*…
+--
+*Lear*…
+--
+*Romeo and What’s-Her-Name*.
 ---
 ## ALICE:
 You read them all.